Chi-G/VMS-API/README.md

 Use a tool like Postman or cURL to interact with the API endpoints.
 Ensure you have the necessary authentication tokens and permissions to access the endpoints.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Author

 Chijindu Nwokeohuru